-One of Napoleon Hill’s more famous quotes is “Whatever the mind can conceive and believe, the mind can achieve.”
+One of Napoleon Hill’s most famous quotes is “Whatever the mind can conceive and believe, the mind can achieve.”

-Recently I’ve discovered this idea of self-limiting beliefs.
-Since reading about it in Goals! by Brian Tracy, I began researching it, and I’ve found countless articles and even a page of quotes dedicated to helping people overcome it.
+I recently discovered the idea of self-limiting beliefs while reading Goals! by Brian Tracy.
+Once I came across the topic I began researching it immediately.
+I’ve found countless articles and even a page of quotes dedicated to helping people overcome their self-limiting beliefs.

 So, what are self-limiting beliefs?

 It’s simple, really.
-Self-limiting beliefs are any beliefs that you have that limit you in some way.
+Self-limiting beliefs are any beliefs that either subconsciously or consciously limit you in some way.

 Here’s a personal example:

-As an early teen, I was always afraid to “fast dance” with girls at my school, until I decided to try it one day.
-My girlfriend of the time, now my wife, insisted I dance, and so I tried.
+As an early teen, I was always afraid to “fast dance” with girls at my school.
+But one day I decided to give it a try.
+My girlfriend of the time (who’s now my wife) insisted I dance with her, and so I tried.
 To be fair, it was a difficult song to dance to, an Eminem song if I recall, and I had no idea how to move to something like that.
 But, I gave it a shot, and it was terrible – really terrible.

 She giggled and was embarrassed, so she kindly motioned for me to stop.
 I was embarrassed!
 To this very day, my inner voice tells me “you can’t dance.”